The Document Outline/Table of Content Generator

 To toggle the Document Outline availability you can use View -> Document Outline toggle to turn the outline panel on or off.

-The window is available only on Markdown documents and disappears on non-Markdown docs.
+The Document Outline sidebar is available only on Markdown documents and disappears on non-Markdown docs.

 The button in the toolbar lets you generate a Table of Contents as a list of Markdown links that point to the internal links of the page.

-The TOC is embedded into the Markdown document as a list of markdown tags delimited by HTML comments that identify the table of content and allow the TOC to be replaced on subsequent re-generation.
+The TOC is embedded into the Markdown document at the current cursor position, as a list of markdown tags delimited by HTML comments that identify the table of content and allow the TOC to be replaced on subsequent re-generation.